Railway construction in the Ottoman Empire: Road construction method

 Roads in the Ottoman Empire were constructed by the orders of local administrators based only on military needs for a long time.
 During the periods where the Ottoman state was strong and flourishing, the construction of roads progressed in several levels, only to be put aside and neglected due to the declining economy of the country.
 After the Edict of Gulhane, a reformation to the Empire during the Tanzimat period, the "Road and Bridges Regulation" was issued and a solution to the road problem was put forward and partially brought to life.
 In addition, the state envisaged to set up sea connections and transportation vehicles to aid the goal.

 With the developing and changing means of transportation, the rising model of rail transportation in Europe and America was of great importance for the Ottoman Empire economically, politically and militarily.

 The railroad was an increasingly popular form of transportation at the time.
-It's convenience, cost, and modernity were in question.
+Its convenience, cost, and modernity were in question.
 The economic situation of the Ottoman Empire, however, was insufficient and inadequate for these systems.